- The NCard is nontransferable and is the property of the University of Nebraska-Lincoln.

 - It should be protected from abuse that could damage the proximity chip and antenna coil or scratch the magnetic strip.

-- It should not be punched or have stickers applied to it.
+- It should not have holes punched in it.

 Signs of a Bad NCard

 Warping from putting it through the washer & dryer

 Care of Proximity Cards